 ARTICLE VII - AMENDMENTS TO THE RULES AND REGULATIONS

 Section 1.
-These Rules and Regulations shall be amended only by an affirmative vote of the Summit County Council, acting as the Governing Body, upon the receipt of a recommendation by the Board.
+These Rules and Regulations shall be amended only by an affirmative vote of the Board.

 Section 2.
-Written notice setting forth the proposed amendment(s) shall be mailed or given to each Board member in the Board packet prior to the meeting during which a recommending vote is called on the amendment.
+Written notice setting forth the proposed amendment(s) shall be mailed or given to each Board member in the Board packet prior to the meeting during which a vote is called on the amendment.

-Section 3.
-The Board Rules and Regulations and any subsequent amendments shall become effective AFTER they are approved by the Summit County Council, unless dates are otherwise specified.

 ARTICLE VIII - CONFLICT OF INTEREST

 Section 1.
-All members of the Board are expected to vote in the public interest and should not vote to support any private financial interest of a Board member.
-Any member of the NSRSSD Board who is present at a meeting where a matter in which he or she has, directly or indirectly, a private pecuniary or property interest shall declare that interest, be excused from attendance for that portion of the meeting, and shall leave the place of meeting, and shall not participate or vote on the issue.
+All Board Members are expected to vote in the public interest and should not vote to support any private financial interest of a Board Member.
+Any Board Member who is present at a meeting where a matter in which he or she has, directly or indirectly, a private pecuniary or property interest shall declare that interest, be excused from attendance for that portion of the meeting, and shall leave the place of meeting, and shall not participate or vote on the issue.

 Section 2.
-Each member of the NSRSSD Board shall, at the time of his or her appointment to office and annually thereafter, indicate to the NSRSSD Board, in writing, any potential conflict of interest the member has knowledge of, as defined above, even though it may not be an issue at the time of appointment to office.
+Each Board Member shall, at the time of his or her appointment to office and annually thereafter, indicate to the Board, in writing, any potential conflict of interest the member has knowledge of, as defined above, even though it may not be an issue at the time of appointment to office.

 CHAPTER 3